 I was looking forward to the fireworks show, I was counting down the days… The weather, unfortunately, ruined the magic of that night.
 The entire New Year’s Eve was very rainy, to the dismay of many tourists who came to the island especially for the fireworks show.

-Here is the movie from the fireworks show on New Year’s Eve 2018/2019 in Madeira:
+Here is our movie of the New Year’s Eve 2018/2019 fireworks show in Madeira:

 The weather, unfortunately, disappointed Madera this year.
 The worst weather was, sadly, on the most important days – Christmas Eve, the first day of Christmas and New Year’s Eve.

 The remaining days were mainly sunny and pleasant, some very.
 We had enough time to sunbathe or go hiking.